 While working long hours at your desk or making a long trip by car, bus or plane, you might notice your legs become swollen.
 This is called edema, and it's usually nothing to worry about.
 Edema simply means that fluid gets trapped in the tissues in your legs from lack of movement.

 Elevating your feet higher than your heart or getting up for a brief walk periodically throughout the day are two of the best ways to relieve edema.
-If you're not able to do either of those, you can perform some easy exercises while sitting as part of your swollen ankles treatment.
+If you're not able to do either of those, you can perform some desk stretches and easy exercises while sitting as part of your swollen ankles treatment.

 Elevating your feet above the heart to reverse the flow of fluids is the first line of defense for swollen legs.
 Propping your feet up on your desk or on the back of the airplane seat in front of you, though, probably isn't going to go over well.
 Instead, with what little room you have, try some simple leg extensions.